pritster5/game-prototypes/README.md

-# GMU CS325 Introduction to Game Design
+# GMU CS325 Introduction to Game Design - Prithvi Boinpally

 This repository contains all of your games as well as a few simple "hello, world!" templates for a game made with Phaser.